icbi-lab/immune_deconvolution_benchmark/README.md

-# Benchmarking methods for estimating immune cell abundance from bulk RNA-sequencing data
+# Comprehensive evaluation of cell-type quantification methods for immuno-oncology

-Sturm, Finotello et al. *Manuscript in preparation.*
+Sturm, Finotello et al. (2018), biorXiv, https://doi.org/10.1101/463828

 The source code in this project can be used to reproduce the results described in the paper.
 Additionally, the pipeline can be easily